tab1-web/faq/docs/eternal/classes.md

   </a>
   </figure>

-  <p>Feel free to test without the shield buffs, concentration for other resists or trying to remove Berserker Spirit.</p>
+  <p>Feel free to test without the shield buffs, concentration for other resists or trying to remove Berserker Spirit, in PvP: it feels worse to have.</p>

   <p>If you want more Movement Speed, apply Magnus Chant instead of Prophecy of Water.</p>